The center of ${\mathcal U}_q({\mathfrak n}_\omega)$: Abstract

 \section{Abstract}

-We determine the center of a localization of ${\mathcal U}_q({\mathfrak n}_\omega)\subseteq {\mathcal U}^+_q({\mathfrak g})$ by the covariant elements (non-mutable elements) by means of constructions and results from quantum cluster algebras.
-In our set-up, ${\mathfrak g}$ is any finite-dimensional complex Lie algebra and $\omega$ is any element in the Weyl group $W$.
+Based on \cite{jz}, we point to a new and very useful direction of approach to a general set of problems.
+We exemplify it here by obtaining the center of a localization of ${\mathcal U}_q({\mathfrak n}_\omega)\subseteq {\mathcal U}^+_q({\mathfrak g})$ by the covariant elements (non-mutable elements).
+It is based on constructions and results from quantum cluster algebras.
 The non-zero complex parameter $q$ is mostly assumed not to be a root of unity, but our method also gives many details in case $q$ is a primitive root of unity.
-We point to a new and very useful direction of approach to a general set of problems which we exemplify here by obtaining the result that the center is determined by the null space of $1+\omega$.
-Further, we use this to give a generalization to double Schubert Cell algebras where the center is proved to be given by $\omega^{\mathfrak a}+\omega^{\mathfrak c}$.
-Another family of quadratic algebras is also considered and the centers determined.
+Further, we use this to give a generalization to double Schubert Cell algebras and indicate that other families may also be handled.

 \subjclass[2010]{MSC 17B37 (primary),\ MSC 17A45 (primary),\ MSC 13F60 (primary), \ MSC 20G42 (secondary), \and MSC 16T20 (secondary)}